jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (3) However, no condition may be imposed under subclause (1) that requires the assets of a transitional ITO to be allocated to a workforce development council under clause 57.

 ### 47 Minister may change specified industries or activities of transitional ITO
-The Minister may, by notice in the Gazette, change— (a) the specified industries covered by a transitional ITO; or (b) the activities that must be carried out by the transitional ITO in relation to those industries.
+(1) The Minister may, by notice, change—
+  (a) the specified industries covered by a transitional ITO; or (b) the activities that must be carried out by the transitional ITO in relation to those industries.
+(2) A notice under subclause (1) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 48 Application of certain provisions of Industry Training and Apprenticeships Act 1992 to transitional ITO
 (1) Despite the repeal of the Industry Training and Apprenticeships Act 1992 (the 1992 Act) by section 75 of the Education (Vocational Education and Training Reform) Amendment Act 2020, the provisions of the 1992 Act listed in subclause (2) continue in force, with any necessary modifications, and apply to a transitional ITO during the period that the transitional ITO remains in existence as if—